rnreich/recursive-symmetric-adversarial-ensemble/README.md

 8. Train operator

-Note: Model structure, activation functions and other hyper-parameters must be adjusted before using this kernel.
+Note: Activation functions and other hyper-parameters may be adjusted before using this kernel.

 --------------------------------------------------------------------------------